swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-mlem-and-the-cicd-pipeline.md

     git add .github/workflows/deploy.yml

     # Commit the changes
-    git commit -m "The model is deployed on the Kubernetes cluster"
+    git commit -m "A pipeline will deploy the model on the Kubernetes cluster"

     # Push the changes
     git push